undevalmeida/rikemorais.courses.docs.python/README.md

 <br>

-> I decided to review all the Python courses I've taken at Alura and post the projects on GitHub.
+> I decided to review all the Python courses I've taken and post the projects on GitHub.
 This is the best way I can find to make it possible for me to measure my evolution and still use the code to help the new Devs on my team.

 <br>